dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 > [!NOTE]
 > There are also other types of dependency injection, such as *property setter injection* and *method call injection*, but they are less commonly used.

-There are many dependency injection containers available in .NET. .NET MAUI has in-built support for using <xref:Microsoft.Extensions.DependencyInjection> to manage the instantiation of views, view models, and service classes in an app. <xref:Microsoft.Extensions.DependencyInjection> facilitates building loosely coupled apps, and provides all of the features commonly found in dependency injection containers, including methods to register type mappings and object instances, resolve objects, manage object lifetimes, and inject dependent objects into constructors of objects that it resolves.
-For more information about <xref:Microsoft.Extensions.DependencyInjection>, see [Dependency injection in .NET](/dotnet/core/extensions/dependency-injection).

 ## Dependency injection containers

 If a class doesn't directly instantiate the objects it needs, another class must take on this responsibility.
 Consider the following example, which shows a view-model class that requires constructor arguments: